Basic Methods

 If we have prepared ourselves with the help of all the previous exercises, including Awakening — we will succeed in doing this one right away.
 If not — we may try to imagine ourselves… in paradise, under a heavenly waterfall, immersed in the tender sunlight, aroma of flowers, singing of birds… A cascade of heavenly water is falling down through the body, purifying the soul and making it worthy of paradise…

-In order for the laya dance (the dance of “dissolution”) to start, being guided by the Holy Spirit, we should stand on the tip-toes and raise the hands; the clothes must be light and loose — so that we almost do not feel it…
+In order for the laya dance (the dance of “dissolution”) to start, being guided by the Holy Spirit, we should stand on tip-toes and raise the hands; the clothes must be light and loose — so that we almost do not feel them…

 After the dance, it will be good to have a rest in a relaxation posture.